• Skip to primary navigation

 • Note: The sauce when made with fresh tomatoes does need to be cooked a little longer, this is due to a higher moisture content.
 After 30 minutes of cooking covered, remove the lid and continue to simmer uncovered until the sauce has reduced and thickened.

-• Add 1-2 anchovy fillets when you are frying the onions.
-If using anchovies don’t add the salt, rather taste the sauce once you have finished cooking and add a little salt and black pepper (optional) if needed at the end.
+• Add 1-2 anchovy filets when you are frying the onions.
+If using anchovies don’t add the salt, rather taste the sauce once you have finished cooking and add a little salt and ground black pepper if needed at the end.

 • You can add 2-3 cloves garlic finely chopped or grated.
-Add these to the onions in the last minutes of their cooking time and before you add everything else.
-Garlic only need 1-2 minutes of cooking, just to remove the raw taste.
+Add these to the onions in the last minutes of their frying time and before you add everything else.
+They only need 1-2 minutes of cooking, just to remove the raw taste.

-• You can stir in 1-2 teaspoons of drained and rinsed chopped capers.
+• You can stir in 1-2 teaspoons of drained and rinsed capers.

 • Throw in a handful of sliced or whole black olives.